 “You know where the button is,” I protested through the shower pitter-patter and steam.
 “Reset it yourself!”

-“But I’m scared!” she persisted.
+“But I’m scared!” she persisted, yelling up from the kitchen.
 “What if it starts going and sucks me in?”

 There was a meaningful pause and then I heard her say, “Come on, it’ll only take you a second.”

-So, out I came, dripping wet and butt naked, hoping that my silent outraged nudity would make a statement about how I perceived her behaviour as extremely cowardly.
+So, out I came of the shower, dripping wet and butt naked, hoping that my silent outraged nudity would make a statement about how I perceived her behaviour as extremely cowardly.